programspeaker/validate_field/README.rst

 Usage
 =======================
-Enter received_filed(field values that comes from the front-end side) and required_filed(list of values that need to be check in th back-end)
+Enter received_field(values that comes from the front-end side) and required_field(list of values that need to be check in th back-end)

 .. code-block:: bash